 We thank you for your patience and understanding during this time.
 Please understand the circumstances around COVID-19 are ever changing, and if there is a need for change, Jessica or Holly will be in touch with you.

 The Bluebonnet Medical Rehabilitation Outpatient Clinic is open to full capacity.
 We continue to offer tele-therapy services if the patient prefers this option.

 Visitors are still not permitted in the Outpatient Clinic, unless a caregiver has to be with the patient for assistance and/or training with the therapist.

 All individuals entering the Outpatient Clinic will be screened, which will include a temperature check and completion of a screening questionnaire.
 All patients are required to wear a mask.

 We thank everyone for their patience and understanding at this time as we do everything we can to keep everyone safe.
 We look forward to treating your patients again!

-As leaders in healthcare, we are making every effort to avoid inciting unnecessary panic or anxiety among our clients and families, and we are taking every measure to protect them – along with our employees – during this dynamic situation.
+As leaders in healthcare, we are making every effort to keep everyone – patients and staff – safe and healthy.
 We are closely monitoring information provided by key government, regulatory and local entities.
 If you develop a fever or cough or have difficulty breathing, or have had close contact with someone who has had a presumptive positive or confirmed COVID-19 test result, please seek medical attention.
 For more information regarding the coronavirus, learn more from the CDC website.

 The CDC recommends individuals and families follow everyday preventive measures: